 Squarespace and WordPress are both great options for modern SEO.
 When deciding which option to go with, consider the pros and cons of each carefully to determine which one is best suited for your own requirements.

 SEO is a sprawling subject to master, but keeping your goals in mind will help you keep your SEO simple and effective.
 Both brands make it easier for businesses to optimize their sites.
-Whether it’s via WordPress or Squarespace, make 2020 the year you get your SEO on-point.
+If you need help with either, or simply have questions, feel free to contact us today.